IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 ##### Moral

-- Meat and Dairy products are not necessary for humans to live a **healthy life**, and the practise of consuming these is easily the biggest cause of suffering in our current times.
-Each year we are violating the rights of <span style="color:red">TRILLIONS</span> of our fellow sentient beings.
+- Animal Agriculture products are not necessary for humans to live a **healthy life**, and every year, the practice of consuming these is violating the rights of <span style="color:red">TRILLIONS</span> of our fellow sentient beings and it is easily the biggest evil/immorality (excluding the problem of [Herbivorizing Predators](https://www.herbivorizepredators.org/){:target="_blank"} that causes even more suffering than Animal Agriculture since predators are not evil as they are not rational moral agents) in the history of the universe.
+We are torturing & mutilating & maiming the bodies of our sentient non-human cousins (literally cousins because if we trace less than a trillion generations, we all descend from the [LUCA](https://en.wikipedia.org/wiki/Last_universal_common_ancestor){:target="_blank"}).

 - The number of individual wild fish killed each year is estimated as <span style="color:red">0.97-2.74 trillions</span> (based on FAO tonnage statistics combined with estimated mean weights of fish species) [[Source](https://fishcount.org.uk/published/std/fishcountstudy.pdf){:target="_blank"}].
 The FAO numbers do not include illegal, unreported and unregulated fishing, nor discarded fish.
 If these are included and over-reporting by China subtracted, the totals increase by about 16.6% to 33.3% [[Source](https://fishcount.org.uk/published/std/fishcountstudy.pdf){:target="_blank"}].
 A similar estimate for the number of farmed fish slaughtered each year is 0.037 to 0.120 trillion [[Source](http://fishcount.org.uk/published/std/fishcountstudy2.pdf){:target="_blank"}].
 Also check wikipedia's [Fish slaughter](https://en.wikipedia.org/wiki/Fish_slaughter){:target="_blank"}.